Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-An e-waste management system is developed with a depth of understanding of current market status, technologies, and potential risks.
-It would make the devices containing semiconductors sustainable by recycling and materials reclamation.
+An e-waste management system is developed with a thorough understanding of the current market status, technologies, and potential risks.
+It would make devices containing semiconductors more sustainable by recycling and reclaiming materials.

 Desired Impact

 The impact of the desired outcome could be explained in correlation to the UN Sustainable Development Goals (SDGs).
-Solving the e-waste challenge could bring our society one step closer to following goals.
+Solving the e-waste challenge could bring our society one step closer to achieving its goals.

 Careful management of this essential global resource is a key feature of a sustainable future.

-In this challenge, technologies mainly refer to semiconductor embedded electronics such as AI, IoT, deep learning, quantum computing, big data, pressure sensor, CO2 sensor.
-For instance, inspiration can be found from the research of Piotr Nowakowski.
+In this challenge, technologies primarily refer to semiconductor-embedded electronics, including AI, IoT, deep learning, quantum computing, big data, pressure sensors, and CO2 sensors.
+For instance, inspiration can be found in the research of Piotr Nowakowski.

 - An evolutionary approach to the vehicle route planning in e-waste mobile collection on demand (2021)